dotmpe/node-sitefile/doc/dev.rst

 .. contents::

-This document introduces Sitefile conceptually, and then continues to outline its current focus, setup and results.
+This document introduces the Sitefile project conceptually, and then continues to outline its current focus, setup and results.

 Intro